raspberrypilearning/build-your-own-weather-station/en/step_7.md

 wind_speed_sensor.when_pressed = spin
 ```

 - Save and run your code.
-Manually turn the arms of the anemometer and you should see your code being triggered and the count variable incrementing in the Python shell twice very rotation.
+Manually turn the arms of the anemometer and you should see in the Python shell your code being triggered and the count variable incrementing  twice very rotation.

 ![](images/wind-idle.png)

-Now you can count the signals from the anemometer; you can use this data to calculate the wind speed.
+Now you can count the signals from the anemometer, you can use this data to calculate the wind speed.

 ### Calculating wind speed

 The anemometer produces two signals per spin, so you can count the number of full rotations of the sensor by halving the number of detected inputs.
 This can then be used to calculate wind speed:

-    **speed = distance / time**
+speed = distance / time

 To calculate **speed** you need to know the **distance** travelled in a certain amount of **time**.
-Measuring time is fairly straightforward as you can count the number of signals over the course of a fixed time period, for example 5 seconds.
+Measuring time is fairly straightforward and you can count the number of signals over the course of a fixed time period, for example 5 seconds.

-The distance travelled by one of the cups will be equal to the number of rotations * the distance around the edge of the circle (circumference):
+The distance travelled by one of the cups will be equal to the number of rotations multiplied by the distance around the edge of the circle (circumference):

 **speed = (rotations * circumference) / time**

 The circumference can be calculated as long as you know either the **radius** or **diameter** of the circle.